Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

    .. dropdown:: Ubuntu |testnet-node-version|

-      To run a node on a server with Ubuntu, `download a Testnet Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_6.0.4-0_amd64.deb>`_.
+      To run a node on a server with Ubuntu, `download a Testnet Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_6.1.6-0_amd64.deb>`_.

-      - SHA256 checksum of the download: ``c241fa8bc5f28e0c47daf94e0af5f35c095abb0f99e2f8e69db9a0a7a4d133a4``
+      - SHA256 checksum of the download: ``tbd``

       To learn how to run a node with Ubuntu, see :ref:`Run a node on a server with Ubuntu <run-node-ubuntu>`.